0x73706563747265/duplitector/README.md

 This will iteratively search through the target directory and every sub-directory.
 The script keeps track of any duplicate files found, which are then reported at the end in a file named *report.txt* which is generated in the same folder that the script is executed in.

 NOTE: This script was tested on a Pictures folder containing ~47,000 files at a size of 190GB.
+Execution on an SSD and mid-tier Ryzen CPU took ~100 seconds.
 Stability cannot be guaranteed, especially when testing on folders with large contents.

 # How It Works
 1. The script accepts a target directory which will act as the root directory for searching.